design-first/system-runtime/README.md

 ## What is SyrupJS ?

-[SyrupJS](https://syrupjs.github.io) (System Runtime Platform) is a JavaScript library to run and manage **JavaScript Application Systems**, applications driven by the design.
+[SyrupJS](https://syrupjs.github.io) (System Runtime Platform) is a JavaScript library to run and manage **JavaScript Application Systems** created with [System Designer](http://designfirst.io).

 SyrupJS is part of the [System SDK project](https://github.com/system-sdk).
 System SDK is a SDK for building JavaScript Application Systems.

+## What does SyrupJS do ?

+#### JSON Virtual Machine (JVM)

+[JSON](http://json.org) is traditionnaly used to represent data.
+We use this format to store your model, components and the behaviors of your app.

+SyrupJS will load your JSON and run your app as a JVM (JSON Virtual Machine).

 ## What contains SyrupJS ?